revnoah/parent-db-kodi/README.md

 1. Install python and other prerequisites needed for Flask.
 [Install Flask](https://flask.palletsprojects.com/en/1.1.x/installation/#dependencies)

+### Prerequisites

+It may be necessary to install additional support in the operating.

+$ sudo apt-get install python3-pymysql

 ## Settings

 The program adds a menu item to the Settings menu.
 It is advisable to review and, if desired, update